telerik/xaml-docs/knowledge-base/kb-dragdropmanager-change-drop-preview-line-color.md

 ## Solution

-To change the color, create a style and target the __LinearDropVisual__ element.
+To change the color, create a style targeting the __LinearDropVisual__ element.
 Then set the __BorderBrush__ property to the desired color.

 #### __[XAML]__